nponeccop/vz/README.md

 - independent cloud := a cloud with command & control system not controlled by VPS vendors (talk less locked to a single vendor)
 - container := a partition of a VPS allowing multiple POSIX/libc applications to coexist without clashes of dependency versions

+Distibuted means reliable, independent means free as in freedom, OpenVZ means more resouces for the same cost.

 Workflow of 0.1
 ---------------